koreyoshimy/Assessment/README.md

 # **📇 CDN Freelancer Directory API**

-A backend system for managing a directory of freelancers, built for the ETIQA IT Backend Developer Assessment (July 2025).
+A backend system for managing a directory of freelancers, built for the IT Backend Developer Assessment (July 2025).
 This project follows Clean Architecture principles, uses ASP.NET Core Web API, Dapper ORM, and includes a React.js frontend for basic CRUD operations.

 ## 🚀 Tech Stack